drjs/OutlookHelpers/README.md

 Scripts that automate tedious recurring tasks in Microsoft Outlook.

-Copyright (c) 2014 by Joachim Schlosser http://www.schlosser.info
+Copyright (c) 2014-2022 by Joachim Schlosser with major improvements by Klaus Jandl http://www.schlosser.info

 All rights reserved.